-Pearl Eliadis is a lawyer and author who carries out an international human rights law practice from her base in Montreal.
-A law graduate of McGill and Oxford universities, her law practice focuses on national institutions, gender equality, and democratic governance. she teaches Civil Liberties at McGill's Faculty of Law and is a full member of the Centre for Human Rights and Legal Pluralism.
-She is a member of the Quebec and Ontario Bars and was appointed President of the Quebec Bar Association's Human Rights Committee in 2013.
-She has published extensively on human rights and human rights institutions.
-Her most recent book, Speaking Out on Human Rights: Debating Canada's Human Rights System (Montreal and Kingston: MQUP, 2014), won the 2015 Huguenot Society of Canada Award for freedom of conscience and expression.
-She is extensively engaged in civil society, including as past President of Equitas - International Centre for Human Rights Education and past Presdient of the Shield of Athena Family Services, as well as several other boards of directors and advisory boards.
-She has received several awards for her work, including the 2012 Queen Elizabeth II Diamond Jubilee Medal.
+Pearl Eliadis is a human rights lawyer with an international human rights practice, based in Montreal.
+A graduate of McGill and Oxford, she focuses on national institutions, gender equality, and democratic governance and has in-country working experience in China, Nepal, Rwanda, Sri Lanka, Sudan and Tajikistan, and Timor Leste, mainly in law reform, national institutions, capacity-building; civil and political rights compliance, and gender equality.
+A member of the Quebec and Ontario Bars, Pearl has been President of the Quebec Bar Association's Human Rights Committee since 2013.
+She is a Lecturer at McGill's Faculty of Law and is affiliated with the Centre for Human Rights and Legal Pluralism.
+Her most recent monograph, Speaking Out on Human Rights: Debating Canada's Human Rights System (Montreal and Kingston: MQUP, 2014), won the 2015 Huguenot Society of Canada Award for freedom of conscience and expression.
+Pearl has been extensively engaged in civil society and human rights institutions, including the Canadian Centre for International Justice, Equitas - International Centre for Human Rights Education, and the Canadian Museum for Human Rights.
+She has received several awards for her work and community engagement, including the 2012 Queen Elizabeth II Diamond Jubilee Medal.

 Joyce Green, Editor